arun1196/Emotion-Detector-Fusion-Model/README.md

 ```

 The output dir is outputs/hybrid and this is where your new `fusion_model.pth` will be saved.

+### Notes
+You can use as many speech/video actor content to train but remenber the more data you use, the larger and time consuming process it will be.

 # Using the Fusion Model